Quentin Tarantino: 1990–1999: Breakthrough and acclaim

-2000s: Subsequent success
+2000–2009: Subsequent success

 Tarantino went on to write and direct Kill Bill, a highly stylized "revenge flick" in the cinematic traditions of Chinese martial arts films, Japanese period dramas, Spaghetti Westerns, and Italian horror.
 It was based on a character called The Bride and a plot that he and Kill Bill's lead actress Uma Thurman had developed during the making of Pulp Fiction.
 It was originally set for a single theatrical release, but its four-hour running time prompted Tarantino to divide it into two movies.
 Tarantino says he still considers it a single film in his overall filmography.
 Volume 1 was released in 2003 and Volume 2 was released in 2004.

 From 2002 to 2004, Tarantino portrayed villain McKenas Cole in the ABC television series Alias.
-In 2004, Tarantino attended the 2004 Cannes Film Festival, where he served as President of the Jury.
-Also Volume 2 of Kill Bill had a screening, but was not in competition.
+In 2004, Tarantino attended the 2004 Cannes Film Festival, where he served as president of the jury.
+Volume 2 of Kill Bill had a screening there, but was not in competition.
 Tarantino then contributed to Robert Rodriguez's 2005 neo-noir film Sin City, and was credited as "Special Guest Director" for his work directing the car sequence featuring Clive Owen and Benicio del Toro.
 In May 2005, Tarantino co-wrote and directed "Grave Danger", the fifth season finale of CSI: Crime Scene Investigation.
 For this episode, Tarantino was nominated for the Primetime Emmy Award for Outstanding Directing for a Drama Series at the 57th Primetime Emmy Awards.

 In 2007, Tarantino directed the exploitation slasher film Death Proof.
 Released as a take on 1970s double features, under the banner Grindhouse, it was co-directed with Rodriguez who did the other feature which was the body horror film Planet Terror.
 Box-office sales were low but the film garnered mostly positive reviews.

 Tarantino's film Inglourious Basterds, released in 2009, is the story of a group of Jewish-American guerrilla soldiers in Nazi-occupied France in an alternate history of World War II.
 He had planned to start work on the film after Jackie Brown but postponed this to make Kill Bill after a meeting with Uma Thurman.
 Filming began on "Inglorious Bastards", as it was provisionally titled, in October 2008.
 The film opened in August 2009 to positive reviews with the highest box office gross in the US and Canada for the weekend on release.
 For the film, Tarantino received his second nomination for the Academy Award for Best Director and Academy Award for Best Original Screenplay.